dsambrano/rust_practice/README.md

 I have been thinking about people up a complied lanuage for a long time, and it looks like Rust is the future so here I go!

 This repo will have my projects as I go through my rust journey.
-I am starting off with [this tutorial][rust-mit] if you want to follow along, and after the first lesson, I am already super excited!
+I am starting off with [this tutorial][rust-mit] if you want to follow along, and after the first lesson, I am already super excited (note, since I started reading, I discovered there was a new edition of the online book, which can be found [here][rust-mit-second])!
 To get some extra practice, after I get the hang of the basics, I will probably start doing the [Advent of Code][aoc] challenges for some extra practice.